I Want To ...

 JFK Medical Center honored with an "A" for Hospital Safety in 2012 by The Leapfrog Group, an independent national nonprofit group.

-In the 2012 ranking of the nation's "Best Hospitals" published by U.S. News & World Report, the JFK Johnson Rehabilitation Institute earned a top recognition in the northeast.
+In the 2012 ranking of the nation's "Best Hospitals" published by U.S. News & World Report, the JFK Johnson Rehabilitation Institute earns a top recognition in the northeast.
 Only 148 of the 4,793 hospitals evaluated met such criteria and performed well enough to rank in the prestigious list of best hospitals.

-With the construction of the new JFK Emergency Pavilion scheduled for completion in 2013, JFK continues its mission to expand and provide health care to everyone in our region.
 JFK continues to invest in new technology and people to ensure that we remain the hospital of choice for you and your family.